salesforce/policy_sentry/README.md

   - Option 1: Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
 It will write this for you.
 See the [documentation][13]
   - Option 2: Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
 See the [documentation][14].

 * `write-policy-dir`: This can be helpful in the Terraform use case.
-For more information, see the wiki.
+For more information, see the [documentation][15].

 * `download-policies`: Download IAM policies from your AWS account for analysis.

 * `analyze-iam-policy`: Analyze an IAM policy read from a JSON file, expands the wildcards (like `s3:List*` if necessary.
   - Option 1: Audits them to see if certain IAM actions are permitted, based on actions in a separate text file.
 See the [documentation][12].
   - Option 2: Audits them to see if any of the actions in the policy meet a certain access level, such as "Permissions management."

+* `query`: Query the IAM database tables.
+This can help when filling out the Policy Sentry templates, or just querying the database for quick knowledge.
+  - Option 1: Query the Actions Table (`--table action`)
+  - Option 2: Query the ARNs Table (`--table arn`)
+  - Option 3: Query the Conditions Table (`--table condition`)

 ### Updating the AWS HTML files